-This article will help you to secure OpenSSH Server.
-Before starting these setting, i will recommend to keep you OpenSSH server up to date.
-There are many security updates comes time to time, so try to update OpenSSH server once in a week.
+This article will help you to secure the OpenSSH Server.
+Before starting these setting, I will recommend keeping you OpenSSH server up to date.
+There are many security updates comes from time to time, so try to update OpenSSH server once in a week.

-Now it required to specify port number (-p 2222) while connecting ssh remotely like below.
+Now it required to specify the port number (-p 2222) while connecting ssh remotely like below.

 To do this add “PermitRootLogin no” in ssh configuration file

-This is also a best practice to secure openssh server.
-Disable password based authentication and use public/private key pair only.
-It required to add public key on server in order to access server.
+This is also a best practice to secure OpenSSH server.
+Disable password-based authentication and use public/private key pair only.
+It required to add public key on the server in order to access server.

-To access system using ssh, generate a ssh key pair and add public key in server’s ~/.ssh/authorized_keys file.
-Only the users having private key can access server using ssh.
-Read article to Setup password less ssh.
+To access system using ssh, generate an ssh key pair and add a public key in server’s ~/.ssh/authorized_keys file.
+Only the users having private key can access the server using ssh.
+Read article to Setup passwordless ssh.

-By default SSH server allowed all users to login to server.
-Some times we required to allow/deny for some specific users or groups.
+By default SSH server allowed all users to log in to the server.
+Sometimes we required to allow for some specific users or groups.
 Add below configuration to do the same.